-Each new journey run is performed a brand new container or virtual machine.
+Each new journey run is performed on a brand new container or virtual machine.
 Frequently, discrepancies between local replay and mabl runs are a result of training on a machine that already has some application state or data that is not present on mabl's pristine execution environments.
-In order to avoid this, be sure to clear your cookies and log out of the application before creating a journey.
+In order to avoid this you can train your journeys in incognito or always be sure to clear your cookies and log out of the application before creating a journey.

 Look for timing issues

-Latency is highly variable for many applications and in test environments in particular.
+Latency is highly variable for many applications and in test environments.
 If a particular journey or step fails intermittently, consider whether there are intermittent spikes in latency in the test environment.
 If so, consider adding wait steps before the failing steps to account for the spikes in latency.

 You can also download detailed performance data for any journey step to get a better understanding of what's going on.

-Confirm that the test environment has capacity for mabl load
+Confirm that your test environment has the capacity for mabl load

-mabl executes all journeys within a plan by default.
-Many test environments are deployed on infrastructure that is not designed to handle many concurrent users.
-If you have unexpected failures, try running a single journey at a time to see if they pass.
-If journeys pass when run serially but not when run concurrently, try breaking the plan into separate plans that include a smaller number of journeys.
+mabl executes all journeys within a plan in parallel by default.
+Many test environments are deployed on an infrastructure that is not designed to handle many concurrent users.
+If you have unexpected failures, try running journeys one at a time or sequentially.
+If journeys pass when run serially but not when run concurrently, either configure the plan to execute journeys sequentially or break the plan into separate plans that include a smaller number of journeys.

 Remove unnecessary hovers